Education is a fundamental building block for individual opportunity and economic growth.

 These initiatives will help develop the entire ecosystem holistically, which will create a positive impact on the students' learning experience.

-It is estimated that 65% of children entering primary school today will ultimately end up working in completely new job types that do not yet exist.
+It is estimated that 65% of children entering primary schools today will ultimately end up working in completely new job types that do not yet exist.
 Against this backdrop, exposing our students to Science, Technology, Engineering and Mathematics (STEM) related programme and robotics real-world application is key to meeting the challenges of our times.

 Several digital education initiatives have been carried out at selected schools to help the students prepare for this fast-changing landscape.
 We are also a supporter of the national-scale initiative such as the My Digital Maker Fair.